-There is a minimum charge of $5 for any transaction.
+For all transactions, there is a minimum charge of $10 as of Jan.
+1, 2021.
 Mixed loads are charged the higher disposal price.
 For special waste, call 850-981-7135.
 We accept cash, checks, and credit cards (no American Express) for payment.
 Checks are accepted for amount due only.

 Household Hazardous Waste Center

 The Santa Rosa County Environmental Department offers citizens an environmentally safe way to dispose of hazardous household waste.
 The center is located at the entrance of the Central Landfill at 6337 Da Lisa Road in Milton.
 Residents of Santa Rosa County can bring in items such as:

 - Fluorescent bulbs

 - Much more to be properly disposed or recycled

 The household hazardous waste center service is provided Monday through Saturday and is free of charge.

 Waste from conditionally exempt small quantity generators (ex. schools and small businesses) may be accepted, with prior approval only.
 Rules and restrictions apply.
 Please call 850-981-7135 or 850-983-4651 for more information.

 Class I Household Garbage

 - Empty household chemicals